- Population: 82.7 million

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

-We first began working in Congo the early 1990s, providing emergency assistance and humanitarian aid to those affected by violence and uprooted from their homes.
+We first began working in Congo in 1996, providing emergency assistance and humanitarian aid to those affected by violence and uprooted from their homes.
 We also worked with local communities to help them rebuild and construct programs for education and health care.

-As the country struggles to recover from decades of conflict and economic decline, the IRC is focusing our efforts in Katanga and North and South Kivu by:
+As the country struggles to recover from decades of conflict and widespread disease, the IRC is focusing our efforts in Katanga and North and South Kivu by:

 - providing emergency assistance to hundreds of thousands of people in eastern Congo;